Sunbird-RC/vc-verification/README.md

 # **Sunbird VC Verification**

-The module is developed for scanning the QR(Quick Response) codes inside your

-Angular applications.
-This library are designed to be used in sunbird RC platforms
+The module is developed for scanning the QR(Quick Response) codes inside your Angular applications.
+This library are designed to be used in sunbird RC platforms.

 To use this module you need to follow a few steps.

 1. Install *vc-verification* npm package in your angular project.
 Using below command

 |`npm i vc-verification`|
 | :- |

 1. You need to install the @zxing/ngx-scanner npm module.
 Before install this npm module you need to check your angular compatible version with this package version.
 You can check the details below too.